 D4.10.13 It is permitted to add a washer or other proprietary item to the high and low jet for the sole purpose of adjusting the carburettor mixture.
 No other modifications to the carburettor are permitted.

-D4.10.14 The minimum age for this class is 10.
+D4.10.14 The minimum age for this class is the year of 10th birthday.

 D4.10.15 Spark plug for Comer W60 engine to be Bosch W08AS, W2AS or of an equivalent type (including Iridium alloy electrodes).